List of Chengdu J-7 variants: F-7MP/P Sky Bolt series

-Pakistan did not purchase any F-7Ms and later returned all 20 F-7Ms to China after evaluation.
+Pakistan did not purchase any F-7Ms and later returned the 2 F-7Ms to China after evaluation.
 Requiring China to provide a better fighter, which eventually resulted in the F-7MP/P Sky Bolt series (The PAF does not distinguish between the two, referring to both as Sky Bolt).
 Evaluation by the PAF led to the conclusion that with the exception of range, the F-7 Sky Bolt series outperforms the Dassault Mirage 5 in every aspect.
 The number of modification requested by the PAF to the original F-7M totaled 24, making the F-7MP/P sufficiently distinct from earlier F-7M series to form a series of its own: